Mira Datta Gupta

 Mira Datta Gupta (মীরা দত্ত গুপ্ত; 5 October 1907 – 18 January 1983) was an Indian freedom fighter, social worker, educationist, politician and activist on women's issues in Calcutta, India.
-She was a Member of the Legislative Assembly (MLA) in Bengal and then West Bengal for twenty years from 1937 to 1957, firstly representing Women's constituency from 1937 to 1952, and then Bhowanipore from 1952 to 1957.
+She was a Member of the Bengal Legislative Assembly from 1937 to 1945 and then again a Member of the West Bengal Legislative Assembly from 1952 to 1957.
+She represented, first, the Women's constituency of Calcutta University and, second, Bhowanipore in Calcutta.
 She was the first MLA from Bhowanipore.

 Early life

-Datta Gupta was born in a Bengali Baidya family of Dacca to Sarat Kumar Dutta Gupta, a retired officer of the Indian Audit and Accounts Service, and Sarojubala Debi.
+Datta Gupta was born in a Bengali Baidya-Brahman family of Dacca to Sarat Kumar Dutta Gupta, an Accountant General of the Indian Audit and Accounts Service and Agent, Railway Finance of Jaipur (1938-1942), and Sarojubala Debi, daughter of Gyanendra Sen, BCS, Deputy Magistrate and Deputy Collector of Hooghly.
 Her father served, early in his career, as Secretary of the K.L.
-Dutta Commission on Prices and Wages and retired as Accountant General of India, posted in Simla.
-Later, after retirement, he was appointed as Agent, Railway Finance of Jaipur State (1938–1942).
+Dutta Commission on Prices and Wages.
 She grew up, was educated and worked in Calcutta.

 Academic career

-Having received her schooling at St. John's Diocesian, Calcutta, she completed her B.Sc. in mathematics at Bethune College, Calcutta with a first class.
-She served as the vice principal of Vidyasagar College, Calcutta and Surendranath College, Calcutta and also the principal of Surendranath College (Women's Section).
+Having received her schooling at St. John's Diocesan, Calcutta, she completed her B.Sc. in mathematics at Bethune College, Calcutta, standing first class second in the examination.
+She was a Lecturer in Mathematics and Vice Principal of Vidyasagar College, Calcutta and Surendranath College of Calcutta University, and also the First-Principal of the Women's Section of Surendranath College.